5498.0.55.001 - Information Paper: International Trade - Ensuring Data Quality, 2008

 Stage 1 - Initial Investigation

-A fee of $360.00 will be charged for the initial investigation.
-This covers the computing costs incurred in interrogating the transactions file, and the staff costs incurred in assessing the query in terms of the following criteria:
+A fee, available on request, will be charged for the initial investigation.
+The fee covers the computing costs incurred in interrogating the transactions file, and the staff costs incurred in assessing the query in terms of the following criteria:

 Data queries which do not satisfy these criteria, or which are likely to place an unacceptable burden upon data providers, will not be further investigated.
 Within ten days of receipt of payment for Stage 1 of the investigation, the client will be provided with either: